Harshit2012/GRG/README.md

 - JS

 ## Goal🎯
-GRG is created so that user can create reamde in no time.
+GR Generator is created so that user can create reamde in no time.

 ## Preview
 ![Screenshot (47)](https://github.com/Harshit2012/GRG/assets/105143145/7290d79f-3a58-4e0a-b465-2a41ff1c2734)